Daily demonstrations at 11am, free with admission!

-This Group B rally car is designed and built under contract by Williams Grand Prix (Formula 1) engineering.
-Unlike other rally cars at the time, it is fuel injected rather than turbocharged.
+This Group B rally car was designed and built under contract by Williams Grand Prix (Formula 1) Engineering.
+Unlike other top rally cars at the time, it was naturally aspirated rather than turbocharged.
 Acceleration is zero to sixty in 2.5 seconds.
-The 6r4 is designed with a normally aspirated v6 engine.
-It is basically a Rover v8 engine with 2 cylinders removed.
-The fuel injected motor, as well as the radiators, are mounted at the rear of the car where the back seats would be in a standard MG Metro.
-This car can achieve 400 horsepower.
-The 6r4 won one major rally.
-Just as developments were beginning to make the car successful, Group B rally cars were banned in 1987.
-The 6r4 continues as a major force in rallycross and hillclimbing where its sheer brute force, light weight, and aerodynamics continue to make it a very competitive car.
+The 6R4 is designed with a normally aspirated V6 engine.
+It is basically a Rover V8 engine with 2 cylinders removed, along with some elements of the Cosworth DFV.
+The fuel injected engine, as well as the radiators, are mounted at the rear of the car where the back seats would be in a standard MG Metro.
+In this configuration, power was rated at 400 – 410 BHP from the factory, although this updated spec is closer to 450.
+The Clubman spec, a “homologation special” run of 200 cars with a single throttle body, was rated at 250 BHP.
+The 6R4 won one major rally, the 1986 Circuit of Ireland Rally.